illinoistech-itm/jhajek/itmo-340-540/week-11/Readme.md

 4. Give a brief explanation: In classical or traditional routing, how is the control plane logic determined?
 i.

-5. Give a brief explanation: In SDN (Software Defined Networking) hos is the control plane logic managed and distributed?
+5. Give a brief explanation: In SDN (Software Defined Networking) how is the control plane logic managed and distributed?
 i.

 6. In an IPv4 packet (see the IPv4) diagram posted in the Discord Channel (*notes-resources*), What is the TTL fields purpose?